-- Using paper towel, toilet paper, or napkins to clean prescription glasses lenses - Even soft paper can scratch and damage the coating
+- Using paper towel, toilet paper, or napkins to clean lenses - even soft paper can scratch and damage the coating.

-- Using glass or surface cleaners to clean eyeglasses - Again this can be abrasive and damage the lens coating
+- Using drinking glass or surface cleaners to clean eyeglasses - again this can be abrasive and damage the lens coating.

 Alternative prescription glasses cleaners